WheresKal, a Jabber chatbot

 Developing with WheresKal

-WheresKal has a HTTP gateway, which external processes can you to send messages.
+WheresKal has a HTTP gateway, which external processes can use to send messages.
 It listens on port 8081 and accepts requests of the form

 You can have as many to= parameters as you like, and the msg will be sent to all of them.